COVID-19 PPE Fraud Litigation Defense

 In addition to fraud targeting federal healthcare benefit programs, insurance companies, and other businesses, federal authorities are also aggressively prosecuting cases of PPE fraud targeting consumers.
 This includes scams involving false and misleading claims about the risks of COVID-19 exposure and the benefits of PPE, as well as advance payment scams in which companies collect payment from consumers and then never deliver the face masks or other protective equipment that the consumers ordered.

 10. Mail Fraud, Wire Fraud, and Conspiracy Involving PPE

 Finally, in addition to facing charges for insurance fraud, healthcare fraud, FTC Act violations, and other specific fraudulent acts, individuals charged with PPE fraud can face additional criminal charges as well.
 Mail fraud and wire fraud charges are commonly added to criminal prosecutions, and the breadth of the federal conspiracy statute allows multiple related or unrelated parties to be charged in connection with a single fraudulent act.
 Money laundering, tax evasion, and other charges are also common, and even “unsuccessful” efforts to defraud consumers, businesses, or the federal government can lead to charges for criminal attempt.

 What to Do if You are Under Federal Investigation for PPE Fraud

-When you engage Oberheiden P.C. for your federal COVID-19 PPE fraud case, your defense team will:
+When you engage the PPE lawyers of Oberheiden P.C. for your federal COVID-19 PPE fraud case, your litigation defense team will: